Bogusław Schaeffer

 Schaeffer was born in Lwów (now Lviv, Ukraine).
-After studying violin in Opole and graduating in musical composition under Zdzisław Jachimecki in 1953 at the Academy of Music in Kraków, he became an active composer and musical theoretician.
-From 1963, he was a lecturer on composition at the Kraków Academy, and he was a professor at the Hochschule für Music in Salzburg from the mid-1980s to 2000.
+After studying violin in Opole and graduating with a degree in musical composition under Zdzisław Jachimecki in 1953 at the Academy of Music in Kraków, he became an active composer and musical theoretician.
+From 1963, he was a lecturer on composition at the Kraków Academy, and he was a professor at the Hochschule für Musik in Salzburg from the mid-1980s to 2000.

 Konstancja Kochaniec was one of his students.

-Schaeffer's 'Klavier Konzert' was used on the soundtrack of David Lynch's 2006 film Inland Empire.
+Schaeffer's 'Klavierkonzert' was used on the soundtrack of David Lynch's 2006 film Inland Empire.
 "Solo", a documentary about Schaeffer was released in 2008.

-In 2022, american electronic music duo Matmos released an album dedicated to composer.
+In 2022, American electronic music duo Matmos released an album dedicated to the composer.